On symmetry groups of oriented matroids: Fixed point properties for rotational symmetries of oriented matroids

-The construction of a gap between M-symmetry and geometric symmetry in the previous section is based on the fact that every non-trivial rotation in the $2$-dimensional Euclidean space has a unique fixed point, but matroids do not have the corresponding property.
+The construction of a gap between matroidal symmetries and geometric symmetries in the previous section is based on the fact that every non-trivial rotation in the $2$-dimensional Euclidean space has a unique fixed point, but that matroids do not have the corresponding property.
 A natural question is whether oriented matroids have the corresponding property or not.
 In this section, we study the corresponding property for oriented matroids.